File 325 · Open (folklore)

 The believer's position holds that the Men in Black are real — government agents, intelligence operatives, or even non-human entities — tasked with suppressing UFO evidence, and that the consistency of witness descriptions across decades points to something behind the stories.
 Claimed It treats the visits as part of a genuine cover-up apparatus [4].

-The investigative position, and this archive's, is that the Men in Black are folklore: a motif born in 1953–1956, propagated by sensational books and at least partial hoaxing, and sustained by the misremembering of ordinary official or media visits as something sinister.
+The investigative position, and this archive's, is that the Men in Black are folklore: a motif seeded in 1947, born in 1953–1956, propagated by sensational books and outright hoaxing, and sustained by the misremembering of ordinary official or media visits as something sinister.
 Disputed The “consistency” of descriptions reflects a shared cultural template, not a shared real encounter.
 The honest summary is a well-documented legend with no evidence of a literal silencing agency [1][2][3].

 The unanswered questions.